Hamiltonian Mechanics of Feature Learning: Bottleneck Structure in Leaky ResNets: Conclusion

 \section{Conclusion}

-We have given a description of the representation geodesics $A_{p}$ of Leaky ResNets.
-We have identified an invariant, the Hamiltonian, which is the sum of the kinetic and potential energy, where the kinetic energy measures the size of the derivative $\partial_{p}A_{p}$, while the potential energy is inversely proportional to the cost of identity, which is a measure of dimensionality of the representations.
-As the effective depth of the network grows, the potential energy dominates and we observe a separation of timescales.
-At layers with minimal dimensionality over the path, the kinetic energy (and thus the derivative $\partial_{p}A_{p}$) is finite.
-Conversely, at layers where the representation is higher-dimensional, the kinetic energy must scale with $\tilde{L}$.
-This leads to a Bottleneck structure, with a short, high-dimensional jump from the input representation to a low dimensional representation, followed by slow dynamics inside the space of low-dimensional representations followed by a final high-dimensional jump to the high dimensional outputs.
+We have described the representation geodesics $A_{p}$ of Leaky ResNets and decomposed the Hamiltonian as the sum of a kinetic and potential energy, where the kinetic energy measures the size of the derivative $\partial_{p}A_{p}$, while the potential energy is inversely proportional to the cost of identity, which is a measure of dimensionality of the representations.
+As the effective depth of the network grows, the potential energy dominates and we observe a separation of timescales that leads to a Bottleneck structure.